hajimen/p2ppcb_software/README.md

 ![Alice](https://user-images.githubusercontent.com/1212166/204481367-1596c8bf-62f4-4363-a5c8-b038445ec9e7.jpg)

 I don't recommend **Alice** in most cases.
-It is only good for R&D labs that have HP's MJF 3D printer.
+It is only good for R&D labs that have a high precision and large size 3D printer.
 If you use a 3D printing service, go with Bob or Charlotte.

 ![Alice harness kit](https://user-images.githubusercontent.com/1212166/204482063-080e00e3-34a9-44c6-9837-83c2bb0c8a61.jpg)